aceismtemple/new-heavens-and-a-new-earth/Memos/Beginning.md

-May this group become a light in dark places, a remnant devoted to the covenant, a people who fear God and keep His commandments.
+May this group become a light in dark places, a remnant devoted to the covenant, a people who fear HaShem and keep His commandments.

 As Solomon prayed:

-> *“Let your heart therefore be perfect with the LORD our God.”*
+> *“Let your heart therefore be perfect with the Adonai Eloheinu.”*

 Let this be our banner.
 Let this be our identity.